busrasengul/Umbraco.Community.EncryptionPropertyEditor/.github/README.md

 ## Installation

-Add the package to an existing Umbraco website (v15+) from nuget:
+Add the package to an existing Umbraco website (v13+) from nuget:

-`dotnet add package Umbraco.Community.Umbraco.Community.EncrytionPropertyEditor`
+`dotnet add package Umbraco.Community.EncrytionPropertyEditor`

 ### Install the Package: